riteshpandey2024-cyber/InfoSec/README.md

 </p>
 <br>

 The **Attack Trends** line graph tracks the percentage of all reported incidents attributed to 15 major attack categories every year from 2015 to 2024.
 Four high-growth categories — Phishing/Social Engineering, Ransomware, Supply Chain Attacks, and Cloud Security Incidents — are rendered as solid bold lines; the remaining 11 appear as lighter dashed series.
 The most striking patterns are: Phishing growing from 22% to a sustained 34–36% peak, making it the single dominant category for six consecutive years; Ransomware surging from 4% in 2015 to 14% in 2021 before a modest decline; and both Supply Chain and Cloud Incidents rising from 1% to 7–8% — the steepest proportional growth trajectories of any category.
-Meanwhile, conventional Malware (excl.
-Ransomware) falls steadily from 18% to 7%, reflecting a rational shift by the attacker community toward higher-return tactics rather than any improvement in defenses.
+Meanwhile, conventional Malware (excluding ransomware) falls steadily from 18% to 7%, reflecting a rational shift by the attacker community toward higher-return tactics rather than any improvement in defences.

 ---